ginasekhar/sinatra-practice-log/README.md

       Password - must be atleast 4 characters.
 Passweord Confirmation must match password Once the user signs up, the system automatically logs them in and brings them to their practice log index page.

-    ##
+    ## Create new practice log

-If the user was already logged in, it brings the user to an index page that lists all their practice logs.
-At the top of the list, it also has a summary of the total minutes they have logged and the class average.
-The user has the option of creating a new practice log by clicking on the 'New Practice Log' button at the bootom of the list.
-They can also choose to click on one of the existing logs to view detailed notes, edit it or delete it.
+    From the practice logs index page, the user can click on the 'New Practice Log' button to create a new practice log.
+    All the required fields have a '*' in front of the label.
+    Date - Pick a date from the calendar for the log.
+Date should not be in the future or earlier than a year ago.
+    Practice minutes  - must be a number between 10 and 600

+    ## From the index page, the user can click the link to view, edit or delete a log.

+    ## From any page, they can logout.

 ## Contributing